jclement/blog/content/post/2019/blog-hugo-gitlab/index.md

     - chmod 644 ~/.ssh/known_hosts
   environment:
     name: production
-    url: zeos.ca
+    url: erraticbits.ca
   script:
-    - rsync -hrvz --delete --exclude=_ -e "ssh" --progress public/ deploy_zeos@wilbur.zeos.ca:/var/www/zeos.ca
+    - rsync -hrvz --delete --exclude=_ -e "ssh" --progress public/ deploy_erraticbits@wilbur.erraticbits.ca:/var/www/erraticbits.ca
   only:
     - master
 ```

-Once this is checked in, new commits to the blog repository will automatically trigger a build and publish to the `/var/www/zeos.ca` folder on the webserver using the Gitlab CI/CD functionality.
+Once this is checked in, new commits to the blog repository will automatically trigger a build and publish to the `/var/www/erraticbits.ca` folder on the webserver using the Gitlab CI/CD functionality.

 You can see build history / monitor the pipelines under the `CI/CD > Pipelines` menu in the repository.
 It'll show information about each build.
 If the build fails, clicking on the failed step should allow you to see the log and troubleshoot the whole thing.